samuelsadok/fibre/doc/specification.md

 ### Duplicate Requests ###

-If the same request (as identified by the (`SeqNoThread`, `SeqNo`) tuple) is received multiple times, the requirements for the server are in general the same as for unique messages, with two differences:
+If the same request (as identified by the (`SeqNoThread`, `SeqNo`) tuple) is received multiple times, the requirements for the server are in general the same as for unique requests, with two differences:

+**Dropping selected requests:**
- 1. The server is allowed to completely ignore _some_ of the duplicates as long as the following statement holds true: If the number of duplicates goes to infinity, the probability of a successful delivery of at least one ACK, NACK or result (whichever is applicable) must approach 1.
-For example a compliant policy would be exponential backoff: Keep message copies 1, 3, 6, 11, 20, 37, ... and ignore all in between.
-A non-compliant policy would be to keep the first 10 copies and then ignore all subsequent duplicates.
+The server is allowed to completely ignore _some_ of the duplicates as long as the following statement holds true: If the number of duplicates goes to infinity, the probability of a successful delivery of at least one ACK, NACK or result (whichever is applicable) must approach 1.

+As an example we give three policies:
+  1. Handle _all_ incoming requests as specified in [Unique Requests](#unique-requests).
+  2. Handle request copies 1, 3, 6, 11, 20, 37, ... and ignore all in between (aka exponential backoff).
+  3. Only handle the first copy and then ignore all subsequent duplicates.

+Examples 1 and 2 are both compliant, however example 1 may use more bandwidth than necessary.
+Example 3 is compliant if and only if the result or NACK is returned over a reliable channel.

- 2. Let a **pure** request be a request that, when processed multiple times, has the same effect (but not necessarily result) as a when processed one single time.
+**Avoiding duplicate actions:** Let a **pure** request be a request that, when processed multiple times, has the same effect (but not necessarily result) as a when processed one single time.
 [TODO: not sure if this is precise enough] Duplicate write requests that are not pure MUST NOT be processed more than once.

 Example:
 ```